jewrose/CASQAD/README.md

- # SpatialQuestions
+ # CASQAD
-## A Dataset For Context-aware Question Answering
+## A New Dataset For Context-aware Spatial Question Answering

 ### Links
-:earth_africa: [Webpage](https://spatialquestions.sda.tech/) | :page_facing_up: [Paper](paper/)
+:earth_africa: [Webpage](https://casqad.sda.tech/ ) | :page_facing_up: [Paper](paper/)

 ### Introduction
-We release a Question Answering dataset containing +5000 questions specifically taking spatial context information into account, i.e. visual features of a surrounding target object, or the user's location and moving direction -- _SpatialQuestions_.
+We release a new Context-aware Spatial Question Answering Dataset (called _CASQAD_) containing +5000 questions specifically taking spatial context information into account, i.e. visual features of a surrounding target object, or the user's location and moving direction.
 The data was collected in a big-scale user study with Amazon's Mechanical Turk platform involving over 400 crowdworkers and annotated semi-automatically in the post-processing.
 Please refer to our [paper]() for more details about the creation process and dataset statistics.

 ### Repository Structure